emaccumber/polars-ethan/README.md

 polars-ethan is a Python library that adds useful functions for use with [Polars](https://github.com/pola-rs/polars).
 Functions are compiled into fast machine code, preserving Polars' performance.

-This was also a good exercise in package design and publishing for me.
+This was also an exercise in package design and publishing for me.

 ## Features